-A restricted license may also be issued to applicants at age 16 when they acquire an intermediate license.
-The license will automatically expire 30 days after the 17th birthday.
+A license may also be issued to applicants at age 16 when they acquire an intermediate license.

 At 16 an applicant may be issued an intermediate license if he or she:

-- has held a Restricted Class C (RC) license, or - has held an Instruction Permit for at least 10 days and has completed 50 hours of behind-the-wheel driving, including 10 hours of nighttime driving, as certified by a parent or legal guardian.
+- Has held a Restricted Class C (RC) license, or - Held an Instruction Permit and has completed 50 hours of behind-the-wheel driving, including 10 hours of nighttime driving, as certified by a parent or legal guardian.

-The intermediate license applicant must also:
+The Intermediate license applicant must also:

-- present proof of identity; - pass a vision screening and a driving skills test (The driving skills test may be waived if the applicant has completed an approved driver education course); - have a minor's release signed by a parent or legal guardian; and - pay the required \$15 fee.
-(There is an additional \$3 fee to add motorcycle driving privileges.)
+- Present proof of identity; - Pass a vision screening and a driving skills test (The driving skills test may be waived if the applicant has completed an approved driver education course); - Have a minor's release signed by a parent or legal guardian; and pay the required fee.

-Holders of intermediate licenses:
+Holders of Intermediate licenses:

-- may not transport more than one passenger under the age of 18 who is not an immediate family member unless also accompanied by a licensed driver 18 years of age or older (Intermediate motorcycle permit holders may not carry any passengers while driving their motorcycles); - must ensure that all occupants of the vehicle are wearing seat belts; and - may not drive between 11 p.m. and 5 a.m. unless the holder meets an exception criteria and presents a completed exception form.
+- May not transport more than one passenger under the age of 18 who is not an immediate family member unless also accompanied by a licensed driver 18 years of age or older (Intermediate motorcycle permit holders may not carry any passengers while driving their motorcycles); - Must ensure that all occupants of the vehicle are wearing seat belts; and - May not drive between 11 p.m. and 5 a.m. unless the holder meets an exception criteria and presents a completed exception form.

-An exception form allows driving between 11 p.m. and 5 a.m., if the driver is:
+An exception form allows driving between

+11 p.m. and 5 a.m., if the driver is:

-- accompanied by a licensed driver 18 years of age or older who holds a valid driver license for the type or class of vehicle being used; or - required to drive for a medical necessity certified by medical personnel; or - required to drive to or from work, as certified by an employer; or - required to drive to or from school, a school activity, organized youth sports activity or a religious activity, as certified by a parent or legal guardian; or - required to drive for a medical emergency, as evidenced by medical personnel.
+- Required to drive for a medical necessity, that is certified by medical personnel; or - Required to drive to or from work, as certified by an employer; or - Required to drive to or from school, a school activity, organized youth sports activity or a religious activity, as certified by parent or legal guardian; or

+Required to drive for a medical emergency, as evidenced by medical personnel.

-The appropriate individual (as determined by the exception) must complete and sign the exception form, and it must be carried by the licensee and presented to law enforcement if the permit holder is stopped.
+The appropriate individual (as determined by the exception) must complete and sign the exception form, and it must be carried by the licensee and presented to law enforcement if the holder is stopped.